adylanrff/amr_parser/README.md

 To install this app in your device, please do the following instructions.
 In case setting up for serving the model in limited memory, use python `venv` and install requirements using `--no-cache-dir` flag to avoid install process being killed because of low memory.

-1. ~~Install packages from the *requirements.txt* file~~
+You can Install packages from the *requirements.txt* file

 ```
 pip install -r requirements.txt
 ```

-1. As the above method may not work to resolve the requirement dependency, use conda instead, and create new environment from `environment.yml`
+Alternatively, you can use conda instead, and create new environment from `environment.yml`

 ```
 conda env create -f environment.yml